They both said never again… Never say never.

 When Mrs. Hendricks intervenes and orders the two of them to resolve their differences, Brianna is stuck having dinner with the man she wants to stab one minute and kiss the next.
 And will he ever tell her why he’s so bitter and angry?
 Brianna suspects the answer to that question could also be the key to his well-protected heart.

-Come back to Butler, Vermont to find out if these two adversaries will give in to the sparks that’ve been flying between them for months or if they’ll finally succeed in driving each other crazy.
+Find out if these two adversaries will give in to the sparks that’ve been flying between them for months or if they’ll finally succeed in driving each other crazy.

 (Butler, Vermont Series, Book 7)